itaigat/itaigat_old.github.io/_pages/about.md

 ---

 I am a Ph.D. student under the supervision of Professor [Tamir Hazan](https://ie.technion.ac.il/~tamir.hazan/tamir.html) at the Technion.
-I graduated with my BSc degree in Data Science and Engineering, from the Technion.
-My research focused on removing bias in learning algorithms.
+I graduated with my BSc degree in Data Science and Engineering from the Technion.

+My research is focused on removing bias in deep learning algorithms.
+To this end, we achieve state-of-the-art results in bias removal for various well-known tasks.